73 Awesome Extracurriculars for Impressing Colleges

-Here are more than 40 ultra-impressive extracurricular activities across categories ranging from STEM to writing to community service to sports to add to your resume and boost your chances of admission to your dream school!
+Below are some impressive extracurricular activities across various categories ranging from STEM to sports that you can add to your resume and boost your chances of admission to your dream school!

 How Important are Extracurriculars in Admissions?

-But colleges receive applications from numerous academically talented students, so they need to look beyond transcripts and test scores.
+However, colleges receive applications from thousands of students who reach their Academic Index threshold, so how do they make their final decisions?
 That’s where extracurriculars enter the picture!
 These activities, along with other qualitative materials, like essays, will make students stand out.

 How Do Colleges Evaluate Extracurriculars?